plasne/openid-connect/implementation.md

 All the services share the "plasne.com" base domain name.
 This is required because cookies will need to be scoped to that base domain so they can be shared.
 For instance, the auth service will issue a "user" cookie and "authflow" cookie that will need to passed on each call to the API service.
 The auth service will issue a "XSRF-TOKEN" cookie that will need to be read by the JavaScript in the WFE.
 The API service may need to reissue a "user" cookie.

 If you are using this as a centralized authentication service across multiple applications, all applications must share a common base domain.

+In the rare event that all of these roles are hosted on the same domain, you can take advantage of DEFAULT_HOST_URL.

 ## Azure AD Application